esoltys/esoltys/README.md

 Participated in [LeetCode](https://leetcode.com/u/esoltys/) Typescript challenges in 2024, but switched to C# in 2025 for practice.
-Currently ranked in the Top 3%.
+Currently ranked in the Top 3% and coding in Python.
 I've stopped doing the daily challenges, but will take on a hard challenge from time-to-time.